Fix Blue Screen 0x0000007f (UNEXPECTED_KERNEL_MODE_TRAP)

 Go to your motherboard manufacturer’s website and download the latest chipset drivers.
 Then update graphics drivers from NVIDIA, AMD, or Intel.
 Finally, check for storage controller driver updates.

-We tested this on a PC where hardware tests passed but blue screens continued.
-After updating the chipset drivers, the errors stopped.
-According to Tech-Latest’s Windows 10 guide, driver conflicts cause 10% of 0x0000007f errors.
+When hardware tests pass but blue screens continue, updating the chipset drivers often stops the errors.
+According to Tech-Latest’s Windows 10 guide, driver conflicts are a cause of 0x0000007f errors.

 #Fix 5: Disable Overclocking